Senior Project Manager - Gauteng Johannesburg North - IT-Online

 - Solid direct knowledge and experience of project management methodologies

-- Experience of managing activity across the whole of a project lifecycle inclusive of benefits tracking
+- Experience of managing activity across the hole of a project lifecycle inclusive of benefits tracking

 - Media/Telecoms/Finance industry project management experience preferred